freenas/freenas-docs/userguide/storage.rst

   vdev being added to an existing encrypted pool.

-To create an encrypted volume, check the :guilabel:`Encryption` box shown in
+To create an encrypted volume, enable the :guilabel:`Encryption` option shown in
 :numref:`Figure %s <create_zfs_pool_volman_fig>`.
 A pop-up message shows a reminder that